-How to Stay Sober After Rehab: Practical Tips to Avoid Relapse
+Staying Sober After Rehab: How to Avoid Relapse

 Completing a drug or alcohol rehab program is a monumental accomplishment.
 However, many individuals have a hard time staying sober after transitioning out of an alcohol or drug addiction treatment center.
 This is because many people become accustomed to the structure and accountability provided while attending a rehab program.
 Once an individual leaves rehab, they will have to learn how to maneuver real-world responsibilities and stressors.
 As a result, it is important for individuals to learn how to stay sober after rehab and avoid potential relapse.